Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Whether you were caught through an online undercover operation on social media, Craigslist or Backpage or arrested during a sting operation conducted by undercover police officers, do know that after the arrest, you will have to go through the booking procedure.

 Police will then question you at a police station in Los Angeles or elsewhere in California.
 Afterward, you will be released with a citation.
 In solicitation and prostitution cases, bail is rarely required.
 Also, you will be served a notice to appear in court.
 And that is when things get real.
 You have no time to waste, you NEED to speak to a criminal defense attorney.

-Therefore, the best way to preserve your privacy after you have been convicted of solicitation or prostitution is to prepare for your court hearing, hire a Los Angeles sex crimes defense attorney, and do whatever it takes to obtain reduction of charges or even dismissal of the charges altogether.
+Therefore, the best way to preserve your privacy after you have been convicted of solicitation or prostitution is to prepare for your court hearing, hire a Los Angeles sex crime defense attorney, and do whatever it takes to obtain a reduction of charges or even dismissal of the charges altogether.